-The south coast of Iceland is an increasingly popular destination all-year round, with its many different sights that top everyone's bucket list.
-In a single day you can see the famous waterfalls Seljalandsfoss & Skógafoss, visit Reynisfjara, the dramatic black sand beach near Vík, or venture all the way to the quiet tranquility of the glacier lagoon at Jökulsárlón.
+The south coast of Iceland is a popular destination with many different sights that top everyone's bucket list.
+In a single day you can see the famous waterfalls Seljalandsfoss & Skógafoss, visit Reynisfjara, the dramatic black sand beach near Vík.

 Make the most of your experience by adding a glacier hike or snowmobiling on a glacier to an amazing day full of natural wonders.

-Only a little further along the tour we will come to Skógafoss, which is one of the largest waterfalls in the country at 25 meters across and it is frequently the home to a magical double rainbow due to the amount of mist that rises up from this powerful beauty.
+Skógafoss is one of the largest waterfalls in Iceland standing at 60 meters high (200 ft) and 25 meters wide.
+It's a classic waterfall that falls directly down from the highlands before the river leads to the ocean.
+Skógafoss is frequently home to a magical double rainbow due to the amount of mist that rises up from this powerful beauty.